-There are six seats open for election (two large, four small), and the Nominating Committee is pleased to present the following slate.
+There are five seats open for election (three small, two large), and the Nominating Committee presents the following slate.

 The 2021 slate Candidate organizations, in alphabetical order, for the Small category (three seats available):